bretrzaun/DeploymentCommand/README.md

 # Deployment Command

-Console-Command to deploy an application to remote server(s).
+Symfony Console command to deploy an application to remote server(s).

 ## Installation